sathwika1999/Ansible/README.md

 # Ansible
-Converting the markdown meeting notes in python into Google Docs.
+Converting the markdown meeting notes in Python into Google Docs.

 # Markdown to Google Doc Converter